Nameless Star: Plot

 The setting is a provincial town in Romania, some time in the 1930s.
-It is a quiet town where all the residents know each other and the passage of the "Bucharest-Sinai" express train is considered a major event.
-The express train never stops: it passes through town once in the morning on the way to Sinai, and once during the evening on the way back to Bucharest.
+It is a quiet town where all the residents know each other and the passage of the "Bucharest-Sinaia" express train is considered a major event.
+The express train never stops: it passes through town once in the morning on the way to Sinaia, and once during the evening on the way back to Bucharest.
 The residents of the town regularly congregate at the train station to watch the express pass and to speculate about the faraway lives of the passengers.

 One evening, the owner of the town's department store Mr. Pascu returns from Bucharest with various specialty orders for the residents.
 One of the orders is clothing for Mr. Ispas, the head of the train station.
 Another order is a rare book for Mr. Miroiu, the town's astronomy teacher.
 Pascu confides to Ispas that Miroiu's book is worth 22,000 lei.
 When Pascu delivers the order to Miroiu, it turns out that he confused Miroiu's and Ispas' packages.
-Miroiu rushes to the train station, as Ispas must remain there until the evening "Bucharest-Sinai" express passes.
+Miroiu rushes to the train station, as Ispas must remain there until the evening "Bucharest-Sinaia" express passes.
 They exchange packages, and Miroiu begins leafing through his new book in the station.

-The "Bucharest-Sinai" express arrives and stops at the station, to Ispas' surprise.
-The conductor calls Ispas on-board to assist him with a stowaway.
+The "Bucharest-Sinaia" express arrives and stops at the station, to Ispas' surprise.
+The conductor calls Ispas on board to assist him with a stowaway.
 The stowaway is a young woman in an expensive dress who has no ticket, documents, or money.
 Ispas and the conductor manage to trick the woman (Mona) off of the train and into the station, and the train departs.
 Miroiu is heart-struck by Mona.
 Mona is non-cooperative with Ispas when he attempts to process her as a stowaway.
 Miroiu offers to house Mona for the night (himself staying at a friend's house) and to return her for processing in the morning, to which Mona reluctantly agrees.
 Ispas is supportive of the idea, as he wants Mona gone before his wife arrives and misunderstands the situation.
 Mona and Miroiu leave the station just before Mrs. Ispas arrives.
 She forces her husband to explain what happened after smelling Mona's perfume in the station office.